harshithach999/harshitha_chollangi/README.md

 solutions.
 • Implemented features and functionalities using JavaScript on the client side and Java on the server side and utilized Apache Tomcat for application deployment and server management.
-Research Intern, International Institute of Information Technology Hyderabad, India September 2020 – December 2020
-• The IUDX-RS architecture, OM2M, and API layer were successfully implemented as part of the project.
-• A Data Lake architecture was deployed for a large-scale Internet of Things (IoT) implementation at the campus level, enabling real-time and historical data collection by passing an API key to OM2M and Postman.
 # Projects
 1.Image Captioning April 2023
 This project focuses on deep learning-based picture captioning.
 It involves steps such as image preprocessing, text processing, feature